Prof Stefan (B.P.S.) van Eck

 Position, academic & professional qualifications

 Stefan van Eck holds the degrees BLC, LLB and LLD (Pret).
 The title of his LLD thesis is “Evaluering van die Nywerheidshofstelsel in die Suid-Afrikaanse Arbeidsreg” (Evaluation of the Industrial Court System in the South African Labour Law).
-He was Head: Department of Labour Law between 1 October 2007 and 31 December 2016.
-He was admitted as an attorney of the High Court (Transvaal Provincial Division) in 1997 and holds a National Research Foundation ranking.
+He was Head of the Department of Mercantile Law between 1 October 2007 and 31 December 2016.
+He was admitted as an attorney of the High Court (Transvaal Provincial Division) in 1997 and holds a C2 ranking from the National Research Foundation.

 Academic & professional experience